Last updated: January 25, 2023

 - Click the Payment link dropdown menu and select a payment link.

-- What should happen after a visitor submits this form: choose to display a thank you message to your visitors or redirect them to another page after they submit the form.
+- What should happen after a visitor submits this form: choose to display a thank you message or redirect your visitors to another page after the form submission.
 This sets the action for forms embedded on non-HubSpot pages or shared as standalone pages only; it will not set or change the action for forms added to HubSpot pages.

 - Set a lifecycle stage when a contact or company is created: click the Set lifecycle state to dropdown menu and select a lifecycle stage.
 When visitors submit a form, any new or existing records will be set to the selected lifecycle stage.